Sho't: Combat history

 The Sho't tank served in the Six-Day War in 1967 and the Yom Kippur War in 1973; one of them (Sho't Kal Alef), belonging to the 188th Armored Brigade, was operated by Captain Zvika Greengold, an Israeli tank ace.
-However, as all tanks in the opening days of the 1973 Yom Kippur War, it proved exceedingly vulnerable to Soviet-made weapons such as the RPG-2, RPG-7, and briefcase Sagger guided missile, weapons which the Egyptians used in large numbers in the crossing of the Bar Lev line.
+However, as all tanks in the opening days of the 1973 Yom Kippur War, it proved exceedingly vulnerable to Soviet-made weapons such as the RPG-2, RPG-7, and briefcase AT-3 Sagger guided missile, weapons which the Egyptians used in large numbers in the crossing of the Bar Lev Line.
 It is estimated that the Israeli armed forces lost up to 40% of their southern armored groups during the first two days of the war, highlighting the necessity for infantry support to armored groups, culminating in the Merkava main battle tanks being equipped with rear troop bays.

 During the Yom Kippur War, many Alefs frequently had their side skirt plates removed due to the winter creating a high quantity of heavy mud in the Golan Heights, making the mud pack to the suspension and causing mechanical issues.
 Along with mechanical issues, another big downside was that without the plates the overall protection of the tank was decreased, with RPG's and missiles being present and actively used in the war by the enemy.
 Many tank crews were ordered by battalion commanders to find their plates when the first cease fire was declared, some crews could not find their side skirt plates due to them being left at numerous places when they removed them.
 After the Yom Kippur War, Sho'ts still had to take off their side skirt plates in future combat roles whenever faced with unfavorable terrain conditions; with no solution being made until the transition to the new Merkava tank, featuring a special type of vertical helical spring suspension that differed from the Centurion's modified Horstmann suspension.

 The Sho't was also used in the 1978 and 1982 invasions of Lebanon.